-Note 16.
+Note 15.
 Economic Dependency

-During the years ended June 30, 2022 and 2021, the School recognized revenue of \$279,912,501 and \$246,312,714 respectively, from the TEA and federal government.
-For the years ended June 30, 2022 and 2021, these amounts constitute approximately 97% and 97%, respectively, of total revenues earned.
+During the years ended June 30, 2023 and 2022, the School recognized revenue of \$296,389,682 and \$279,912,501 respectively, from the TEA and federal government.
+For the years ended June 30, 2023 and 2022, these amounts constitute approximately 97% and 97%, respectively, of total revenues earned.
 Any unforeseen loss of the charter agreement with TEA or changes in legislative funding could have a material effect on the ability of the School to continue to provide the current level of services to its students.

-Note 17.
+Note 16.
 Evaluation of Subsequent Events

-The School evaluated its financial statements for subsequent events through November, 15, 2022, the date the financial statements were available to be issued.
+The School evaluated its financial statements for subsequent events through November 17, 2023, the date the financial statements were available to be issued.
+During this time, there were no events requiring recognition or disclosure within the financial statements.